COSCS340/news/README.md

   * a candidate set of at least two projects is submitted

 # Class 15: Feb 12
-  * a criteria for project selection is submitted
+  * Will decide upon criteria to be used for OSS project selection
+  * Final opportunity to finish Assignment 1: [see details (thanks @robobenklein)]https://github.com/COSCS340/How-to-Gcloud/blob/master/README.md) or [original instructions](https://github.com/COSCS340/webserver/blob/master/README.md)

 # Class 14: Feb 9
   * Chose an Open Source project to contribute to